Last fact-checked: 15 August 2020

 Your surgery will be performed under a general anesthetic, and it typically takes several hours.

-Again, this depends on the specific bariatric procedure you have.
+This depends on the specific bariatric procedure you have.
 In the case of a gastric band, you will most likely be discharged within 24 hours, but for the permanent procedures, it could be two or more days.

 You may experience aching, feeling tired and cold in the first few months after surgery as your body adapts to the rapid weight loss, but these should pass in time.